mollyascent/Full_Stack_Assessment/README.md

 ## When Finished

-When you have completed the assessment, email molly@ascentitech.com with your zipped repository and answer the following questions as honestly as you can.
+When you have completed the assessment, email molly@ascentitech.com with the link to your new repository and answer the following questions as honestly as you can.

 ## Final Questions
 1) How long did the assessment take to complete?
 Was there any task that took significantly longer than the others, and if so why?